Products Affected - Description

 - Hospira states the shortage is due to manufacturing delays.

-- Baxter states the reason for the shortage is manufacturing delays.
+- Baxter states the reason for the shortage was manufacturing delays.

 Infuvite for infusion, Baxter